albertstarfield/project-zephyrine/README.md

 >**Look somewhere else.
 You have been warned.**

-For more credibility on what we are talking refer to these papers, to get a grasp on what are we fighting against.
+For more credibility on what we are talking refer to the citation section of this readme, to get a grasp on what are we fighting against.
-1. Yeung, J. A., Dalmasso, J., Foschini, L., Dobson, R. J., & Kraljevic, Z. (2025).
-The Psychogenic Machine: Simulating AI Psychosis, Delusion Reinforcement and Harm Enablement in Large Language Models.
-ArXiv.org. https://arxiv.org/abs/2509.10970
-2. Dohnány, S., Kurth-Nelson, Z., Spens, E., Luettgau, L., Reid, A., Gabriel, I., Summerfield, C., Shanahan, M., & Nour, M. M. (2025).
-Technological folie à deux: Feedback Loops Between AI Chatbots and Mental Illness.
-ArXiv (Cornell University). https://doi.org/10.48550/arxiv.2507.19218
-3. Baraa Daraqel, Amer Owayda, Khan, H., Koletsi, D., & Samer Mheissen.
-(2025).
-Artificial intelligence as a tool for data extraction is not fully reliable compared to manual data extraction.
-Journal of Dentistry, 160, 105846–105846. https://doi.org/10.1016/j.jdent.2025.105846
-4. Guillaume-Anthony Odri, & Ji, D. (2023).
-Detecting generative artificial intelligence in scientific articles: Evasion techniques and implications for scientific integrity.
-Orthopaedics & Traumatology Surgery & Research, 109(8), 103706–103706. https://doi.org/10.1016/j.otsr.2023.103706

 ‌